dougolson/dougolson.github.io/_posts/2016-01-14-Vari-Mu-Compressor-Restoration.markdown

 ![schematic](/img/webster/schematic.jpg)

 The input is transformer coupled to a triode-connected EF-86 pentode.
-Theres a little mixer circuit that blends the mic and *telephone (!)* inputs, which then feeds a 12AU7, with one half connected as a gain stage, and the other as a cathode follower that drives the coupling transformer between the mic pre and the compressor.
+Theres a little mixer circuit that blends the mic and telephone inputs, which then feeds a 12AU7, with one half connected as a gain stage, and the other as a cathode follower that drives the coupling transformer between the mic pre and the compressor.
 The telephone transformer is pretty dinky - you can see it tucked away in the image below - but who knows, maybe it will saturate in a cool sounding way.

 ![micPre](/img/webster/webster6.jpg)